Microphysical Regulation of Non-Ideal MHD in Weakly-Ionized Systems: Does the Hall Effect Matter?: Theoretical Background

 Eq.~\ref{eqn:Ohms} (with $\partial_{t} {\bf B} = -c \nabla \times {\bf E}$) formally gives us an expression for the evolution of ${\bf B}$, but this is clearly not solveable exactly without kinetic methods that can resolve the plasma ``micro'' scales (e.g.\ gyro radii, collisional mean-free paths, etc.) and separately predict terms like the stress tensors $\boldsymbol{\Pi}_{j}$, time derivatives $D_{t}{\bf J}$, $D_{t}{\bf J}_{d}$, battery terms, etc. Even if one adopted some effective closure relations for these terms in Eqs.~\ref{eqn:mom}-\ref{eqn:Ohms} to attempt to explicitly integrate a ``three fluid'' method, the equations could, in many cases of interest, develop micro-scale (kinetic) or meso-scale (small-scale fluid) fluctuations in ${\bf B}$ or ${\bf J}$.
 As we are interested in the dynamics of large (``macro'') scales in the system, these could also contribute importantly to the large-scale dynamics.
 Thus, a crucial set of assumptions made in order to justify dropping certain terms in Eq.~\ref{eqn:Ohms} and therefore render it integrable on ``macro'' scales $\ell \sim \Delta x_{\rm macro}$, $T \sim \Delta t_{\rm macro}$ is to assume some scale separation of macro/meso/micro scales, and then to assume that fluctuations on the micro and meso-scales are negligible for the macro-scale quantities.
-Mathematically, one can define the large-scale average of some quantity ${\bf X}$ as $\bar{\bf X} \equiv \langle {\bf X} \rangle_{\mathcal{V}} = (\int_{\mathcal{V}} {\bf X} d^{3}{\bf x}\, dt) / (\int_{\mathcal{V}} d^{3}{\bf x}\, dt)$, integrating over some macro-scale hyperspace domain $\mathcal{V}$ which is large compared to micro/meso scales, but still small compared to global length scales of the problem.
-Then define ${\bf X} \equiv \bar{\bf X} + \delta{\bf X}$ where $\delta{\bf X}({\bf x},\,t)$ represents mesoscale fluctuations (and $\langle{\delta{\bf X}} \rangle_{\mathcal{V}}=0$).
-One can then expand the induction equation: